Money in the Bank (2018): Preliminary matches

-The fourth match was the Women's Money in the Bank Ladder match, featuring Ember Moon, Alexa Bliss, Natalya, and Sasha Banks from Raw and Becky Lynch, Naomi, Lana, and Charlotte Flair from SmackDown.
+The fourth match was the Women's Money in the Bank Ladder match, which featured Ember Moon, Alexa Bliss, Natalya, and Sasha Banks from Raw, and Becky Lynch, Naomi, Lana, and Charlotte Flair from SmackDown.
 At the beginning of the match, Moon landed a Somersault Senton on Lynch and slammed Banks through a ladder with a Springboard Dive.
 Soon after chopping Natalya, Flair tried to use a ladder to get the briefcase but was interrupted by Lynch, who fought over possession of the ladder.
 Naomi then dropkicked the ladder to take down both the wrestlers.
-Midway through the match, Lana placed another ladder adjacent to another one occupied by Lynch and Banks to get the briefcase.
-Moon and Natalya interfered, with Natalya pulling Banks off the ladder and executing a Slingshot Powerbomb on her through the ladder, knocking it off along with Lynch on it in the process.
-Flair also grabbed hold of Moon and Powerbombed Lynch onto the ladder knocked off by Natalya.
+Midway through the match, Lana placed another ladder adjacent to another one that was occupied by Lynch and Banks to get the briefcase.
+Moon and Natalya interfered, with Natalya pulling Banks off the ladder and executing a Slingshot Powerbomb on her through the ladder, knocking it off along with Lynch.
+Flair grabbed hold of Moon and Powerbombed Lynch onto the ladder, which Natalya knocked off.
 Bliss intervened and performed a Code Red on Flair.
-In the closing moments, Lynch attempted to get the briefcase after performing an exploder suplex on Flair, but Bliss tipped the ladder over, causing Lynch to fall.
-Bliss ascended the ladder and unhooked the briefcase to win the match.
+In the closing moments, Lynch attempted to get the briefcase after performing an exploder suplex on Flair but Bliss tipped over the ladder, causing Lynch to fall.
+Bliss climbed the ladder and unhooked the briefcase to win the match.

-In the fifth match, Roman Reigns faced Jinder Mahal, who was accompanied by an injured Sunil Singh in a wheelchair.
+In the fifth match, Roman Reigns fought Jinder Mahal, who was accompanied by an injured Sunil Singh in a wheelchair.
 As Reigns dominated Mahal in the beginning of the match, Singh rose from his wheelchair and pushed Reigns into the ring post.
 Mahal took advantage of this by stomping Reigns and applying a Chin Lock.
-Reigns initially fought out of it but Mahal immediately went for a series of rest holds.
+Reigns initially fought his way out of it but Mahal immediately performed a series of rest holds.
 Reigns came back at Mahal with Leaping Clotheslines.
 In the climax, Singh attempted to interfere but Reigns performed a Superman Punch and a Spear on him.
-Mahal subsequently rolled up Reigns for a nearfall, but Reigns recovered and performed a Spear on Mahal to win the match.
+Mahal subsequently rolled up Reigns for a nearfall but Reigns recovered and performed a Spear on Mahal to win the match.